RUDRAMADHABA/Pencil/README.md

 # Pencil
-## Read the instructions carefully!
+## Read the Instructions Carefully!

 ### File Details
 * cli: This file contains the introductory design and its code.
 Help command code is also in this file.